-by and - last updated on 4/18/2024
+by Celeste Lipford and Terry Lipford - last updated on 5/16/2025

 Amboise is adjacent to the widest stretch of the Loire River and it is a pleasant place to visit with a nice old town directly below the hilltop chateau.
 To add even more interest, Leonardo da Vinci retired and owned a home here (Château du Clos Lucé).
+Leonardo da Vinci is buried in the Chapel of Saint-Hubert, located on the grounds of the Château d'Amboise in Amboise, France.
+This small Gothic chapel is a highlight of the château and is notable for its intricate architecture and historical significance.
+Da Vinci was invited to Amboise by King Francis I and spent his final years at the nearby Clos Lucé, passing away in 1519.
+His burial at the chapel adds an additional layer of cultural and historical importance to the site

 We rented a really nice "gate-house" cottage that was located on a vineyard.
 It provided us with our own private entrance & parking, completely modern interior and parking was right next to the cottage.
 Less than a 10 minute drive from Amboise, and the ratings and reviews on VRBO are excellent.
 If you are looking for a comfortable place for a couple to stay in, we would recommend this VRBO cottage to you.

-Château de Chenonceau France is such an unusual château that it attracted our attention during the research we undertook before our trip.
+Château de Chenonceau is such an unusual château that it attracted our attention during the research we undertook before our trip.
 The castle is built over the Cher River and is connected by two bridges.
 The main bridge is a double-decker bridge, with the ground floor used for horse-drawn carriages and the upper floor used for pedestrians.
 The second bridge is a single-decker bridge that was added in the 19th century.
 You can see the arches underneath the château; these are wide enough to allow boats to pass through.

 Château de Chambord stands out as the largest and most awe inspiring chateau!.
 Its sheer size overwhelmed us as we approached, its silhouette rising surrealistically above the surrounding trees.
 That initial glimpse of the Château remains indelibly etched in our memories.
 It evoked images of bygone days when guests would have been summoned for grand hunts, with men on horseback armed with bows, spears, and swords.
 We could almost hear the echoes of their triumphs, accompanied by lavish feasts and celebrations.
 The incredible size of the estate and the buildings is unforgettable.